Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/editing.rst

    | Panel:    *Curve Tools* (*Editing* context), and *Transform Properties*

-We saw in a :ref:`previous page <modeling-surfaces-wieght>` that NURBS control points have a weight, which is the influence of this point on the surface.
+We saw in a :ref:`previous page <modeling-surfaces-weight>` that NURBS control points have a weight, which is the influence of this point on the surface.
 You set it either using the big *Set Weight* button in the *Curve Tools* panel (after having defined the weight in the numeric field to the right),